likeadragonmaid/CalorieScope/README.md

 # HealthOMeter
-HealthOMeter is an Android App for tracking your Body Fitness with accuracy and precision .
-Track your burnt calories , Your calorie intake , News Feed and much more with HealthOMeter.
+HealthOMeter is an Android App for tracking your Body Fitness with accuracy and precision.
+Track your burnt calories, your calorie intake, daily health artciles and much more with HealthOMeter.